-This is further complicated by the fast-evolving tactics used by fraudsters.
+It’s further complicated by the fast-changing tactics used by fraudsters.
 As their crimes become more sophisticated, so too must the data analysts’ tools.
 This means relying on a lot of data and fraud detection tools powered by link analysis.

 The link analysis solution

 When trying to detect fraud, analysts are looking for two different kinds: known and unknown fraud.

-As the names suggest, known fraud is fraudulent activity that has previously been encountered.
+As the names suggest, ‘known fraud’ is fraudulent activity that has been encountered before.
 The behavior patterns can be defined and detected using rule-scoring and pattern-matching algorithms.
-In this case, network visualization is an effective investigation tool, providing the fast and accurate situational analysis required to make a fast go / no-go decision.
+In this case, link analysis plays an investigative role, providing fast and accurate situational analysis and informing a go / no-go decision.

 Investigations of known fraud tend to take a case-centric approach – starting from a specific transaction, account or person, and working outwards.
 We can see that approach in action in this blog post about insurance fraud.

 Investigations of unknown fraud use a global approach – loading large volumes of transactions into a chart to uncover outliers or unusual patterns.

 Why choose us?

 Fraud data is large, complex, noisy and often incomplete.
-Network visualization helps analysts investigate fraud in an interactive and intuitive way.
+Link analysis helps analysts investigate fraud in an interactive and intuitive way.